widgetfactory/jce-editor-svg/README.md

 This plugin adds support for the full list of SVG elements - https://developer.mozilla.org/en-US/docs/Web/SVG/Element - but for simplicity allows all possible attribute types for each element.

 The <svg> tag is padded with a non-breaking space while editing to prevent its removal.
 This non-breaking is removed on saving or when switching to code view.

+This plugin requires JCE Core / Pro 2.6.22 or later